-National currencies and bonds were lower, cryptocurrencies were higher, and equities and commodities were mixed.
-The largest gains were in Bitcoin and crude oil, which rose 6.9% and 3.7% respectively.
-The largest losses were in long term bonds, which declined 2.3%.
-The US Dollar was 1.5% lower.
+National currencies and bonds were mostly lower, stocks moved higher, and cryptocurrencies and commodities were mixed.
+The largest gains were in crude oil, which rose 24.3%, and Bitcoin, which gained 9.9%.
+The worst losses were in palladium, which fell 7.4%, and the TLT 20+ year bond fund, which declined 3.3%.

 Most assets were higher; only the commodities showed significant losses.
 Palladium and silver fell the most, dropping 1.8% and 1.4% respectively.
 Bitcoin rose 19.5%, and crude oil rebounded strongly, gaining 18.3%.
 Ethereum also showed strength, adding 15.2%.